You have probably found this post because you want to know how to make money with a blog.

 15. Sell your blog or flip websites

-If your favourite part of blogging is the actual process of creating it, then website flipping could be for you.
+If your favorite part of blogging is the actual process of creating it, then website flipping could be for you.

 It takes time and skill to create a website and generate traffic to it, so many people will pay for one that's already up and running.